Kentucky Army National Guard: George Floyd protests

 On June 1, 2020, business owner David McAtee was shot and killed by the Kentucky Army National Guard and by the Louisville Metro Police Department.
 The police department and the National Guard were in the area to enforce a 9 p.m. curfew implemented by Louisville Mayor Greg Fischer.
 They allege that police officers and soldiers, in their effort to enforce the curfew, had boxed the crowd into the area thus causing a panic, which resulted in people running towards the restaurant of David McAtee.
 According to an LMPD statement, David McAtee opened fire at police officers and at National Guard soldiers, who returned fire.
 A bullet shot by a National Guard soldier struck McAtee in the chest, killing him at the scene at about 12:15 a.m.

-Protecting U.S. capitol
+Protecting U.S. Capitol

 The Kentucky Army National Guard was mobilized to Washington, D.C. when supporters of U.S. President Donald Trump stormed the U.S. Capitol on January 6, 2021.
-Two people were killed during the riots, including a U.S. Capitol police officer.
+Two people died during the riots, including a U.S. Capitol police officer who died of a heart attack and an unarmed female protester who was shot by the police.